Oshin: Running an eatery in Sakata

-One evening, Kyota comes to Oshin's eatery, not realising that it is run by Oshin.
-Kayo, who has now gotten over her infatuation for him, tells Kyota that Oshin and Yu have been abandoned by Ryuzo.
-Kyota tells Oshin that the labour movement is now legitimate and he no longer needs to hide from the police.
-He offers to become a father to Yu.
+One evening, Kōta comes to Oshin's eatery, not realising that it is run by Oshin.
+Kayo, who has now gotten over her infatuation for him, tells Kōta that Oshin and Yū have been abandoned by Ryūzō.
+Kōta tells Oshin that the labour movement is now legitimate and he no longer needs to hide from the police.
+He offers to become a father to Yū.

-But all too soon, the government cracks down on the labour movement, making it once again difficult for Kyota to have a family.
-Oshin tells Kyota that just hearing his words of love have erased the years of bitterness from her heart.
-Kyota tells Oshin that although they will not marry, he will always look after them.
+But all too soon, the government cracks down on the labour movement, making it once again difficult for Kōta to have a family.
+Oshin tells Kōta that just hearing his words of love have erased the years of bitterness from her heart.
+Kōta tells Oshin that although they will not marry, he will always look after them.
 Oshin says this is enough for her.
-Kyota says he will write to Ryuzo to make his intentions known.
+Kōta says he will write to Ryūzō to make his intentions known.

-Back in Saga, in a bid to persuade Ryuzo to give up on Oshin and remarry, Kiyo shows him Kyota's letter, in which he mentions that Oshin sent Ryuzo many letters but did not receive a reply.
-Kiyo says that Oshin must have been lying to Kyota to make herself look good.
-Unable to bear the deceit any longer, Kasumi finally shows Ryuzo a stack of Oshin's letters that Kiyo had intercepted but which she had saved.
-Ryuzo tells his mother to give up on the idea of his remarriage.
+Back in Saga, in a bid to persuade Ryūzō to give up on Oshin and remarry, Kiyo shows him Kōta's letter, in which he mentions that Oshin sent Ryūzō many letters but did not receive a reply.
+Kiyo says that Oshin must have been lying to Kōta to make herself look good.
+Unable to bear the deceit any longer, Tsuneko finally shows Ryūzō a stack of Oshin's letters that Kiyo had intercepted but which she had saved.
+Ryūzō tells his mother to give up on the idea of his remarriage.
 Oshin is his wife and once he reclaims the land, he will ask Oshin to return.
 In the meantime it is better that she continues to work in Sakata rather than suffering in Saga.
 If they are faithful to each other, they will be together again one day.
-Ryuzo writes to Oshin and sends her some money.
+Ryūzō writes to Oshin and sends her some money.

-Oshin is overjoyed to finally receive a letter from Ryuzo.
-However Kyota is astonished that Ryuzo is staying in Saga instead of coming to Sakata.
-But Oshin understands that Ryuzo has his male pride – he wants to succeed at the land reclamation.
-Also, Oshin knows that Ryuzo would not like running an eatery.
+Oshin is overjoyed to finally receive a letter from Ryūzō.
+However Kōta is astonished that Ryūzō is staying in Saga instead of coming to Sakata.
+But Oshin understands that Ryūzō has his male pride – he wants to succeed at the land reclamation.
+Also, Oshin knows that Ryūzō would not like running an eatery.

 One evening, two drunken customers get into a knife fight in the eatery.
-Kyota wants to intervene but Oshin says she will handle it as they are her customers.
+Kōta wants to intervene but Oshin says she will handle it as they are her customers.
 Not only does she manage to persuade them to take the fight outside, she even gets them to pay their bills.
-Watching Oshin scrabble on the floor picking up money and crockery, and fending off the advances of drunken customers, Kyota becomes increasingly worried.
-He points out that if Ryuzo does not like running an eatery, things could be difficult if he were to come to Sakata.
-Kyota advises Oshin to consider a different trade.
+Watching Oshin scrabble on the floor picking up money and crockery, and fending off the advances of drunken customers, Kōta becomes increasingly worried.
+He points out that if Ryūzō does not like running an eatery, things could be difficult if he were to come to Sakata.
+Kōta advises Oshin to consider a different trade.